Integration with Frontend

 Including JavaScript files

-To include header.js at the footer of your page, use the following method:
+To include hero.js at the footer of your page, use the following method:

 @{